Incognito-Tabs/Roblox-WS-Execution/readme.md

 2. Ensure you have a Roblox executor that supports WebSocket connections.

 3. Create a new text file within your executor's autoexec folder.
 The filename is unimportant.
-(If you are on RO-EXEC, Krampus execute it manually)

    ![Create New Text File](https://i.imgur.com/rkpnrDq.png)